-If the substantive law is contained mainly in the Convention and its Regulations, we must not neglect to look at the clarifications given by the Grand Chamber of Recourse on the various texts.
+If the positive law is mainly contained in the convention and in its implementing regulations, one should not neglect to look at the clarifications given by the Grand Board of Appeal on the various texts.

 Here is the list, by number, of decisions of the Grand Chamber (updated on 28/03/14).